Political Science Requirements

 The career trajectory of people with a Political Science degree appears to be focused around a few careers.
-The most common career that users with Political Science degrees have experience in is Political Scientist, followed by Lobbyist, Social Fundraiser, Paralegal, Public Relations Specialist, Fundraising Manager, Juggler, Sheriff, Correspondent, and Intelligence Analyst.
+The most common career that users with Political Science degrees have experience in is Political Scientist, followed by Lobbyist, Social Fundraiser, Fundraising Manager, Paralegal, Public Relations Specialist, Legislator, Disaster Recovery Specialist, Intelligence Analyst, and Lawyer.

 |Career||% of graduates||% of population||Multiple|

 |Public Relations Specialist||4.0%||0.3%||11.8×|

 Political Science graduates earn on average $k, putting them in the bottom percentile of earners with a degree.

 |Median (average earners)||-|

 |75th (top earners)||-|

 Political Science graduates are not very underemployed compared to other graduates.
 We have collected data on three types of underemployment.
 Part-time refers to work that is less than 30 hours per week.
 Non-college refers to work that does not require a college degree.
 Low-paying includes a list of low-wage service jobs such as janitorial work, serving, or dishwashing.

 |Employment Type||Employment potential|